 blueEnergy offers training and support to women toward leadership positions.

-For instance, blueEnergy trains water committee leaders (link to CAPS), who are in the great majority women.
+For instance, blueEnergy trains water committee leaders, who are in the great majority women.
 The women leaders hold the accounts of the committee, manage the water well maintenance, and ensure proper hygiene practices.

 The Country Director of blueEnergy Nicaragua, who started in 2009 as an intern in accounting, had become the financial director before her new promotion as Director in 2018, while studying all along.